Jonri2/cs344/final_project/README.md

-# Transfer Learning with Word2Vec and LSTM
+# Transfer Learning for text reviews with Word2Vec and LSTM
 #### By Jonathan Ellis for CS 344 at Calvin University

 ## Vision